Postgraduate Course: Acoustics (MUSI11047)

 On completion of this course, the student will be able to:

-- 1. Demonstrate familiarity with the wave equation for string vibration and traveling wave decompositions.
+- Have familiarity with the wave equation for string vibration, and traveling wave decompositions.

-- 2. Demonstrate familiarity with the equation of motion of a vibrating bar and with the equation of motion of a vibrating membrane.
+- Have familiarity with the equation of motion of a vibrating bar and with the equation of motion of a vibrating membrane.

-- 3. Derive expressions for modal shapes and frequencies for simple systems and calculate expressions for phase and group velocity for a given system.
+- Be capable of deriving expressions for modal shapes and frequencies for simple systems and be able to calculate expressions for phase and group velocity for a given system.

 |Numerical Sound Synthesis: Finite Difference Schemes and SImulation in Musical Acoustics (Bilbao)|